mw46d/gst-plugin/README.md

-# Small Gstreamer Plugin to make use of NVidia NPP
+# Small Gstreamer Plugin to make use of Nvidia NPP

 ## Background